 The Midtown Action Plan Map on page 63 illustrates the activity centers in Midtown along with recommended public sector investments.
 Priority areas for complete street initiatives include the area along Broadway, Cornell and O'Neil and W. O'Reilly Streets.
 A multi-purpose public square is recommended along Cornell Street.
-A well-
+A wellpartnerships to the physical and economic environment.